 The well-being of your children during the holidays is important as they are adjusting to not spending time with both their parents as a family.
 It’s especially difficult if there are family traditions they’ll miss out on as a result of the divorce or separation.
 Talking with them and asking them how they feel should make you and your child feel better.
 Also, asking them who they want to spend time with and allowing them to participate in the decision-making should help them deal with how they are feeling.

 Taking your child on holiday or for a short break

 If your child goes on holiday with your ex during the holidays, it’s easy to feel anxious and worried.
 It’s important that there is clear communication between both parents over important information such as itineraries and contact details.
 Ensuring communication is ongoing with your ex-partner through texts and phone calls whilst on holiday should put them at ease.

 Seek legal guidance

 If you feel you and your ex-partner are unable to reach a child contact agreement you may need to seek legal guidance.
-Here at Kidwells we can help you put a proper plan in place to help remove uncertainty.
-Our £119 child contact agreement package is a mutually agreed plan which removes uncertainty and sets expectations for both parents.
-One of our Family Law Solicitors will facilitate you in completing this document and act as a third party witness.
+Our family department can help you put a mutually agreed plan in place to help remove uncertainty and set expectations for both parents.
 It’s important to remember the success of the plan is dependent on both parents respecting what has been jointly decided.